 Keep in mind when you search for Acrylic, it’s also called Plexiglass.
 So it helps to search for both terms.

-I will only recommend products I’ve used and are happy with.
+I will only recommend products I’ve used and am happy with.
 I will keep this list updated per my use of happy outcomes I come across and use.